ultralytics platform

 Daily usages

-Ultralytics Platform is purpose-built for the models you already use.
-Train Ultralytics YOLO26, YOLO11, YOLOv8, and YOLOv5 across all five computer vision tasks, with full support from nano to large.
+Train Ultralytics YOLO26, YOLO11, YOLOv8, and YOLOv5 model families across all 5 vision tasks, from nano to large.

-Start from an Ultralytics YOLO model: YOLO26, YOLO11, YOLOv8, or YOLOv5 models, pre-trained by the original authors, ready to fine-tune.
+Start with an Ultralytics YOLO model: Select pre-trained models by the original authors and ready to fine-tune.

-Your dataset or ours: Connect your training data and labelled datasets or browse official Ultralytics and community-shared datasets to get started.
+Your dataset or ours: Use your own training data or browse the Ultralytics and community datasets.

-Choose from 22 GPU options, from the RTX 4090 and A100 to the H100, H200, and B200.
+Choose from 22 GPU options, from the RTX 4090 to the B200.
 Select a GPU, set your budget, and start training.
-The platform estimates cost and duration upfront, so there are no surprises.

-Prefer your own hardware?
-Train on your local GPUs or CPUs and stream real-time metrics back to the platform using the Ultralytics Python package.
-Your experiments appear alongside cloud runs in the same project dashboard.
+rain on your local GPUs or CPUs and stream real-time metrics back to the platform using the Ultralytics Python package.
+Experiments appear alongside cloud runs.

-Live training logs are streamed from the GPU with ANSI colour support and automatic error detection, so problems surface immediately.
+Training logs streamed from the GPU with ANSI color support and automatic error detection.

 1